SaraVieira/fiddly/Readme.md

 }
 ```

-## HTML in Markdown

-If you have any HTML in your markdown that has children that are markdown these _children will not be parsed_.
-This is not true for anything without children like images or `<br>` tags.
-These will be parsed.

-You can see the issue regarding markdown-it [here](https://github.com/markdown-it/markdown-it/issues/506)

-They don't seem to want to support it 🤷🏻‍

 ## Images

 Any images linked in your markdown that are local will be minified and copied to your dist folder.